Lnk2past/Lnk2past/README.md

 Hello!
 I am Nick, and I am a software engineer and educator.
 I primarily teach courses in scientific computing and data visualization.

 Recently I have been focused largely on writing and improving tools I use for my classes.
 I also ~~don't~~ maintain my blog over at [NESWare.io](https://www.nesware.io/), so check it out if you want.
 Or don't, I have maybe half a dozen unfinished articles because I am undecisive.
+I am currently learning a few different topics in multithreading and graphics programming.

 I am interested in collaborating on anything dealing with simulations, dataviz, or education tools.